 Dr Judith Bunbury

-Judith Bunbury is Senior Tutor at St Edmund’s and Teaching Associate in Earth Sciences.
+Judith Bunbury was the Senior Tutor at St Edmund’s and remains a Teaching Associate in Earth Sciences.
 Her current research takes her to Egypt and Sudan to bore mud in the Nile Valley, kick up dust in the deserts and descend tombs in the Valley of the Kings.
 Judith collaborates with a number of archaeological teams in Egypt to deduce ancient environments around sites from the tiny pieces of archaeological evidence contained in the muds and sands of the Nile Valley and deserts.

 Her work with her students and Angus Graham (Uppsala University) included a study of the temples of Karnak in collaboration with the Franco-Egyptian Centre (CNRS), Jean Jacquet, Betsy Bryan (Johns Hopkins University) and another of the Memphis and Saqqara area (with David Jeffreys (UCL).
 Other projects also included work with Mark Lehner at the Giza Pyramids, Vivian Davies and Neal Spencer (British Museum) at Edfu and Kom Firin, respectively.